dwatteau/scummtr/README.md

 [The FAQ](FAQ.md) is here to answer the most usual questions.
 Please read it first if you have any problem.

 Some [manual pages](man/txt/) are also available.

+If you have any question, feel free to [open a discussion](https://github.com/dwatteau/scummtr/discussions/new) or [report an issue](https://github.com/dwatteau/scummtr/issues/new/choose).

 ## Compiling